jmcvetta/golang-for-python-programmers/source/about.rst

 The Sphinx_ `source code`_ for this book is available on on Github.

-The latest version of these notes is published at `Read the Docs`_.
+The latest version of this book is published at `Read the Docs`_.
 It is also available in PDF_ and ePub_ formats.